 The combination of Tui Na and Acupuncture offers a powerful way of healing acute injuries but also the most stubborn chronic conditions eg. “frozen shoulder”.
 In addition the TCM practitioner will use internal and external Chinese Herbs and encourage and instruct patients to do self massage and certain Qi gong exercises at home.
 This speeds up the healing process and solidifies and expands the benefits created during treatment sessions.

 Special techniques are used specifically designed to address joints above and below the problematic area and offer an integrated way of treating anatomy trains: connective tissue planes, fascial planes, or myofascial connections of muscle, tendon, sinues and bones.
 A treatement of the spine is most always included since the channels and meridians are integrately linked to the governing channel that passes through the spine.
 The treatment then specifically focusses on the areas of complaint.

-Cupping refers to an ancient Asian, Middle Eastern and Eastern European therapy designed to stimulate the flow of Qi and blood within the superficial muscle layers.
+Cupping is used in addition to Acupuncture.
+It refers to an ancient Asian, Middle Eastern and Eastern European therapy designed to stimulate the flow of Qi and blood within the superficial muscle layers.
 It is such wonderful feelings to experience tight and tense muscles relax, as an acupuncturist uses the gliding cup technique which is similar to certain massage techniques.

 What is cupping used for?

 It is primarily used for the function of warming, stimulating and promoting the free flow of energy, lymph and blood in the meridians of the body, as well as dispelling cold dampness, toxicity, diminishing swellings and pains.
 In clinics, the cupping method is mainly used to treat:

 - Arthritis caused by wind dampness, such as pain of the low back, shoulders and leg.

 - Gastrointestinal disorders, dysentery, stomach aches, vomiting and diarrhea.